-Introduction to a Data Solutions Career
+Introduction to Data Solutions skills

 I work at BigID where I serve as the trusted data advisor to our customers.
 In addition, I help build out the BigID product to serve the needs of the enterprise data management office.